wakita181009/simple-saga/README.md

 - `compensation`: Callable - The compensation function
 - `action_args`: tuple - Positional arguments for the action
 - `action_kwargs`: dict - Keyword arguments for the action
-- `compensation_args`: tuple - Positional arguments for the compensation
+- `compensation_args`: tuple - Additional positional arguments for the compensation
 - `compensation_kwargs`: dict - Keyword arguments for the compensation

 ## Design Decisions

-### Why async execute()?
+### Why Arrow-kt Style?

-Even though the library supports synchronous functions, `execute()` is async to handle mixed sync/async steps uniformly.
-This allows you to:
-- Mix sync and async functions in the same saga
-- Use async patterns for I/O-bound operations
-- Keep the API simple and consistent
+The Arrow-kt style DSL with async context managers provides:
+- **Natural result chaining**: Use previous results directly as variables
+- **Automatic cleanup**: Context manager ensures compensations run on failure
+- **Intuitive flow**: Code reads like a sequence of operations
+- **Type safety**: Results are properly typed variables

 ### Compensation Behavior

 - Compensations run in **reverse order** (LIFO)
 - Compensation failures are **logged but don't stop the chain**
-- Each compensation receives the action's result by default
+- Each compensation receives the action's result as the first argument
-- You can override compensation arguments if needed
+- You can provide additional arguments via `compensation_args` and `compensation_kwargs`

+### Why Always Async?

+Even though the library supports synchronous functions, the `step()` method is async to:
+- Handle mixed sync/async steps uniformly
+- Use async patterns for I/O-bound operations
+- Keep the API simple and consistent

 ## Development